Pinnacle Peak Recovery

 Pinnacle Peak Recovery is here for you as you or your loved one pursue inpatient treatment for a new way of life.
 Call us today at 833-750-1742 and let us welcome you through our healing door.

-Since opening our treatment homes four years ago, Pinnacle Peak Recovery has helped hundreds of people seeking alcohol and drug treatment.
+Since opening our doors in 2016, Pinnacle Peak Recovery has helped hundreds of people seeking alcohol and drug treatment.
 We have an active alumni group and are excited about the high rate of continued success our alumni have achieved.

 Treatment Center Admissions Process